bergano65/azure-docs.ru-ru/articles/private-link/create-private-endpoint-powershell.md

   -PrivateLinkServiceConnection $privateEndpointConnection
 ```

-## <a name="configure-the-private-dns-zone"></a>Настройка зоны Частная зона DNS
+## <a name="configure-the-private-dns-zone"></a>Configure the Private DNS Zone
-Создайте частную зону DNS для домена сервера базы данных SQL и создайте связь связи с виртуальной сетью:
+Create a private DNS zone for SQL Database Server domain and create an association link with the virtual network:

 ```azurepowershell